Novatics/botalize/README.md

 ![alt text](https://github.com/Novatics/botalize/raw/master/images/overview.png "Facebook App")

-## Setup the Facebook App
+## <a name="facebook"></a> Setup the Facebook App

 1. Create your Facebook App at <https://developers.facebook.com/apps>

     ![alt text](https://github.com/Novatics/botalize/raw/master/images/create-app-facebook.png "Facebook App")

 2. Go to the Messenger tab and select your Facebook Page to generate an Page Access Token.
-Make sure to save it somewhere.
+Make sure to save it somewhere, as it will be used in your Node.js sever.

     ![alt text](https://github.com/Novatics/botalize/raw/master/images/page-token-facebook.png "Facebook App")